OctopusDeploy/blog/blog/2021-09/google-cloud-platform/index.md

 - Access Docker images hosted with [Google Container Registry (GCR)](https://cloud.google.com/container-registry).
 - Deploy, scale and manage containerized applications on GCP with Octopus and Kubernetes.

 GCP integration is available in Octopus Deploy 2021.2 and newer.
-Octopus Cloud customers are already running this version and on-premises customers can [download it now](https://octopus.com/downloads).
+Octopus Cloud customers are already running this version, and on-premises customers can [download it now](https://octopus.com/downloads).

 ## How to deploy to Google Cloud

-To see this new integration in action, this post explains how to add a new Google Cloud account in Octopus and run a `gcloud` script to create a new Kubernetes cluster.
+To see this new integration in action, this post explains how to add a new Google Cloud account in Octopus, and run a `gcloud` script to create a new Kubernetes cluster.

 ### Google Cloud accounts